South Queensland Crushers

-South Queensland Crushers was an Australian rugby league football club based in Brisbane, Queensland.
+The South Queensland Crushers were an Australian rugby league football club based in Brisbane, Queensland.
 In 1992 it was decided that the team would be admitted into the New South Wales Rugby League competition, along with three other teams, as part of the League's expansion plans for professional rugby league in Australia.
 The competition was re-branded the Australian Rugby League competition in 1995, which was the Crushers' first season.

 The South Queensland Crushers, whose whole existence was against the backdrop of the Super League war, were a club that would be unsuccessful.
 They had to compete for support with the other Brisbane-based club, the Brisbane Broncos, who were already well-established.
 The Crushers only competed in the three seasons of the Australian Rugby League's premiership, winning the wooden spoon twice for being last in the competition.
 Despite the wealth of star players the Crushers managed to attract, they were financially unsustainable and competitively unsuccessful, which ultimately led to their demise at the end of 1997.